lzw108/FMD/README.md

 ## News
 📢 *Jan.
 20, 2025* Our FMDLlama paper has been accepted by WWW 2025 as a short paper.

 📢 *Jan.
 20, 2025* The Financial Misinformation Detection Challenge has successfully wrapped up at COLING 2025.
-Learn more about the challenge at [here](https://huggingface.co/spaces/TheFinAI/FMD2025).
+Learn more about the [challenge](https://huggingface.co/spaces/TheFinAI/FMD2025).

 📢 *Sep.
 26, 2024* New preprint paper related to this work: "FMDLlama: Financial Misinformation Detection based on Large Language Models" at [arXiv](https://www.arxiv.org/abs/2409.16452).